This document describes the changes in Toast API releases.

 The restaurant availability API returns a status

-value that can be either ONLINE
+value that can be either ONLINE or OFFLINE.

 You can use information about whether a restaurant is available for